How Bad Is It to Miss a Credit Card Payment?

 Change the due date

 If you have multiple bills, the due dates likely fall on different days.
-It’s easier to lose track of multiple payment dates, so contact your credit card issuer to consolidate bills to a single day — ideally around your paycheck.
+It’s easier to lose track of multiple payment dates, so contact your credit card issuer to consolidate your payment due dates to a single day, ideally after you receive your paycheck.

-Missing a credit card payment — yes, even one — can do lasting damage to your credit score.
-Prevent a missed payment at all costs.
+Missing just one credit card payment can do lasting damage to your credit score.
+You should make every reasonable effort to prevent missed payments.